Charming and traditional chalet style resort with access to large, snow sure ski area

-Klosters resort information - a general overview
+Klosters resort guide - a general overview

 Klosters is a comfortable, quiet, picturesque village with a very upmarket image.
 Klosters hotels tend to be beautiful, traditional and upmarket - the pace of life here is slow and a ski holiday in Klosters is therefore relaxing.
 The ski area (linked with Davos) provides a wide variety of skiing and plenty of off-piste terrain for experts.
 Intermediates are well catered for with plenty of excellent cruising runs in all five ski areas.
 There are some nursery slopes for beginners.
 Klosters is ideal for those seeking a calm get-away, you will rarely queue for your meal at many of the cute mountain restaurants.